riskfact0ry/EnvestnetYodlee/README.md

 ![alt text](https://financialit.net/sites/default/files/picsart_04-13-06.18.28_0.jpg)

-Envestnet Yodlee is provider of financial data aggregation and analytics solutions.
+Envestnet Yodlee is the provider of financial data aggregation and analytics solutions.
 Their platform and API suite enable secure access to vast amounts of financial data.
 With data aggregated from various sources, users gain a comprehensive view of their finances, allowing for informed decision-making.
 Yodlee prioritizes security and compliance with regulatory standards.
 Trusted by multiple institutions and fintech companies, they drive financial innovation and empower individuals and businesses in the digital era.

 ### Current IT Set Up
 ______________________

-Envestnet Yodlee operates with an on-premises infrastructure and has a team of 100 employees.
+Envestnet Yodlee operates with on-premises infrastructure and has a team of 100 employees.
 They utilize PHP, HTML, and Java programming languages to develop their software applications.
-They user private cloud to manage the application load.
+Yodlee use the private cloud to manage the application load.
 Which includes networking(routers, Switch) and workload application servers.

 ## Contrast of Cloud and Non-Cloud Solutions
 --------------------------------------------